Electric fence: Lethal fence

-Electric fences designed to carry potentially lethal currents can be used for anti-personnel purposes.
+Electric fences designed to carry potentially-lethal currents can be used for anti-personnel purposes.

-In 1915, during World War I, the German occupiers of Belgium closed off the border with neutral Netherlands, using a 300 km electric fence running from Vaals to Scheldt.
+In 1915, during World War I, the German occupiers of Belgium closed off the border with neutral Netherlands, using a 300 km electric fence running from Vaals to the Scheldt.
 Germany also erected a similar fence to isolate thirteen Alsatian villages from Switzerland.

 Electric fences were used to guard the concentration camps of Nazi Germany during World War II, where potentially lethal voltages and currents were employed, continuously rather than in pulses.
-Some prisoners used the electric barbed-wire fence to commit suicide.
+Some prisoners used the electric barbed-wire fence to kill themselves.
+Many died at Mauthausen by being thrown onto the high-voltage wire.
+One was Georg Benjamin, physician and anti-National Socialist activist, brother to scholar Walter Benjamin.
+Georg Benjamin's transfer to the Mauthausen concentration camp was tantamount to a death sentence.
+The Gestapo's transport order expressly stated that a return of the communist and Jew was undesirable.
+The camp's death list states the cause of death as "suicide due to high voltage".
+Similarly, the message from the command of the Mauthausen concentration camp to the widow speaks of “suicide by touching the power line,” while the death certificate only mentions that “Doctor Israel Georg Benjamin” died on August 26, 1942 at 1:30 a.m.
+Hilde Spiel, on the other hand, writes in her autobiography that Benjamin was killed.
+Benjamin's grave is in the Wilmersdorfer Waldfriedhof Stahnsdorf in field B IW II-6.
+A former Nazi prisoner testified to the American Military Tribunal in Dachau, Germany on August 13, 1947 that Jews were forced to jump into electrically-charged fences to be burned to death.
+The witness, who preferred to remain unidentified because of fear of reprisals, testified that he saw Franz Koffler, one of the accused, beat five Jews and order them to jump into the wired fences.
+Two of the Jews accepted their fate and were immediately electrocuted, but the other three, a father and two sons, held back.
+The father begged that his life be sacrificed but his sons’ spared, but Koffler and several other guards picked up the three and tossed them to their deaths.

 During the Algerian War the French erected the electrified Morice Line.

 Sections of the inner German border were lined with a 3 m (10 ft) high electric fence to deter potential defectors from East Germany.
 Similarly, the Czechoslovak border was lined with high electric fence during Cold War to prevent emigration from Czechoslovakia.

 Electric fences are used in similar fashion at some high-security prisons and certain other installations.
 Typically a nonelectric fence is constructed on either side of such an installation, or the deadly current is carried out of casual reach atop a wall.

 North Korea uses electric fences to seal off parts of its border with South Korea.